danschultzer/coherence_assent/README.md

 [![Build Status](https://travis-ci.org/danschultzer/coherence_assent.svg?branch=master)](https://travis-ci.org/danschultzer/coherence_assent)

-Use Google, Github, Twitter, Facebook, Basecamp, or add your own strategy for authorization to your Coherence Phoenix app.
+Use Google, Github, Twitter, Facebook, Basecamp, VK or add your own strategy for authorization to your Coherence Phoenix app.

 ## Features

 * Collects required login field if missing verified email from provider
 * Multiple providers can be used for accounts
   * When removing auth: Validates user has password or another provider authentication
-* Github, Google, Twitter, Facebook and Basecamp strategies included
+* Github, Google, Twitter, Facebook, Basecamp and VK strategies included
 * Updates Coherence templates automatically
 * You can add your custom strategy with ease